kahootali/devops-training-assignments/batch9/assignment2/faisal-hayat.md

 Q4) Write command to create an nginx container in detached mode with name assignment-2 running on host port 9090 and container port 80 on a custom network named assignment-2

 docker container run -d --publish 9090:80 --name assignment-2 nginx

+Q)5 Write command to see logs of above container?

+docker container logs assignment-2